-Copyright and my Online Art Lessons
+Copyright and my Online Art Lessons and my original art

 This following advise is brought to you as being a loving and gentle walk through of some common issues and questions that arise, when you paint from an online art tutorial.
-It is meant to guide you in a loving way, that is both benign and for the best for both I, the originator of the art tutorial and you, on your unique artistic journey.
+It is meant to guide you in a loving way, that is both benign and for the best for both I, the originator of the art tutorial and/or original art and you, on your unique artistic journey.

 “When I post art, made from your tutorials, should I mention your name, and how?”